-Infinispan is a distributed scalable, highly available data grid platform which supports autodiscovery of peer nodes.
-It is possible to store the Lucene index in Infinispan, making it easy to setup a clustering configuration with Hibernate Search and having updates to the index available on other nodes very quickly.
+Infinispan is a distributed, scalable, highly available data grid platform which supports autodiscovery of peer nodes.
+Using Infinispan and Hibernate Search in combination, it is possible to store the Lucene index in a distributed environment where index updates are quickly available on all nodes.